Molecular De Novo Design through Transformer-based Reinforcement Learning: Methodology: REINVENT-Transformer

-\item The used method starts with a prior sequence model.
+\begin{itemize} \item Policy-based methods can explicitly learn an optimal stochastic policy \citep{sutton1999reinforcement}, which aligns with our objective. \item The used method starts with a prior sequence model.
 The goal is to fine-tune this model based on a specific scoring function.
 Since the prior model already embodies a policy, fine-tuning might require only minimal changes to the prior model.
-The short and fast-sampling episodes in this case decrease the gradient estimate's variance impact.
+The short and fast-sampling episodes in this case decrease the gradient estimate's variance impact. \end{itemize}